Esteban Pavletich Trujillo

 Esteban Pavletich Trujillo (13 May 1906 - 8 February 1981) was a Croatian-Peruvian writer, journalist, and political activist.

 Early life and education

 Esteban Pavletich Trujillo was born in Huánuco, Peru on 13 May 1906 to parents Esteban Pavletich Stiglich and Josefa Melida Trujillo Vega, a Croatian immigrant and a Huánuco native, respectively.

 In 1925, at age 18, Pavletich became the president of the Federation of Students of the Pontifical Catholic University of Peru, soon rising to the post of Minister of the Interior of the National Federation of Students.
 He was deported to Panama later that year for his activism.

 Exile and political activism abroad

 Following his deportation from Peru, Pavletich became involved in many student, labor, and political movements throughout Central America.
-He became affiliated with the then-Mexico-based American Popular Revolutionary Alliance, and represented them at the headquarters of Augusto César Sandino's guerilla army in Mérida, Yucatán.
+He became affiliated with the then-Mexico-based American Popular Revolutionary Alliance, and represented them at the headquarters of Augusto César Sandino's guerrilla army in Mérida, Yucatán.